medianeuroscience/emfdscore/README.md

 When using eMFDscore, please consider giving this repository a star (top right corner) and citing the following article: _The Extended Moral Foundations Dictionary (eMFD): Development and Applications of a Crowd-Sourced Approach to Extracting Moral Intuitions from Text_

+eMFDscore is dual-licensed under GNU GENERAL PUBLIC LICENSE 3.0, which permits the non-commercial use, distribution, and modification of the eMFDscore package.
+Commercial use of the eMFDscore requires an [application](https://forms.gle/RSKzZ2DvDyaprfeE8).

 ## Install
 eMFDscore requires a Python installation (v3.5+).
 If your machine does not have Python installed, we recommend installing Python by downloading and installing either [Anaconda or Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) for your OS.